-Seven states – California, Illinois, Massachusetts, New Jersey, Ohio, New York and Rhode Island – have CCA legislation enabling local governments to aggregate the electricity loads of residents, businesses, and municipal facilities.
+Seven states – California, Illinois, Massachusetts, New Jersey, New York, Ohio and Rhode Island – have enacted Community Choice Aggregation (CCA) legislation that empowers local governments to aggregate the electricity loads of residents, businesses, and/or municipal facilities.

 CCA programs reflect the values of their governing boards, the communities they serve, and the states in which they operate.
 Most emphasize reducing the cost of electricity.
 Some also focus on reducing greenhouse gas emissions, establishing new revenue streams to support local energy programs, or creating local jobs, and some are designed to accomplish several of these goals simultaneously.

 - 2017 – Legislature passed SB 978 requiring the OPUC to establish a public process for investigating industry trends, technologies and policy drivers [https://gov.oregonlive.com/bill/2017/SB978]

 - Public comment period until July 15 with report back to Legislature in September

 - LEAN’s Goal: Ensure that CCA is included as a viable option in OPUC’s report; generate interest among cities; City of Portland has indicated interest

 - 2016 – Energy Choice Initiative passes; on ballot for 2018 General Election